 Visual Concept Graphic Design Illustration Preparation of print files

-Right now in the Berlin streets: a poster we designed!
-So happy about the job!
+Right now in the Berlin streets: Poster design signed LA!
 It’s about an exhibition at NS-Zwangsarbeit in Berlin Schöneweide – we also made visual concept, identity and graphic design for the exhibition 😌 Go visit!

 During 2016 we have been working intensively on the visual design for a new permanent exhibition founded by “Stiftung Typographie des Terrors”.
 More about the project will soon be to find in our Portfolio.